nicdev/ga-reporter/README.md

 # Google Analytics PHP Client

-A modern PHP client for the Google Analytics API that supports both Universal Analytics (UA) and Google Analytics 4 (GA4).
+A modern PHP client for the Google Analytics API

 ## Installation